-9.2 Capital risk management
+7.2 Capital risk management

-The capital of the Fund is represented by the equity attributable to holders of redeemable units.
-The amount of equity attributable to holders of redeemable units can change significantly on each valuation day, as the Fund is subject to subscriptions and redemptions at the discretion of unitholders on every valuation day, as well as changes resulting from the Fund's performance.
-The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for unitholders, provide benefits for other stakeholders and maintain a strong capital base to support the development of the investment activities of the Fund.
+The capital of the Fund is represented by the net assets attributable to unitholders.
+The amount of net asset attributable to unitholders can change significantly on each Valuation Day, as the Fund is subject to subscriptions and redemptions at the discretion of unitholders on every Valuation Day, as well as changes resulting from the Fund's performance.
+The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns to unitholders, provide benefits to other stakeholders and maintain a strong capital base to support the development of the investment activities of the Fund.

-The Fund Board and the Manager monitor capital on the basis of the value of equity attributable to unitholders.
+The Fund Board and the Manager monitor capital on the basis of the value of net assets attributable to unitholders.

-9.3 Fair value estimation
+7.3 Fair value estimation